yazz/VisualJS/README.md

 ### Deprecated features from April 2013 to December 2016
 <img height='350px' src='http://www.pixelle.be/wp-content/uploads/2014/01/2013-origami.jpg' />

-In 2013 Yazz aimed to be a full framework for viewing, editing, and building applications on data.
+In 2013 GoShareData aimed to be a full framework for viewing, editing, and building applications on data.
 The scope has been drastically reduced now to just be a system to share data.